2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 THE BEAST is our own classic overlanding vehicle.
 There would be no safari without him.
 He is big, tough and reliable and protective of his passengers.
 No one messes with him.
 The Beast has taken us all over Africa, from the gorillas in Rwanda to the snows of Kilimanjaro and to the Horn of Africa and back.
 He’s our mate, we love him, you will to.

 The Beast has soft, comfortable seating and is designed for excellent game viewing and sight-seeing.
 Originally a 28 seater, recently modified, The Beast now seats 18.
 There is plenty of room to spread out, plus, ample storage space for luggage, safari supplies and equipment.
 We have two fridge freezers fitted so drinks are always cold and food fresh.
-Cold water dispenser is available to keep your water bottles full with fresh clean drinking water.
+A cold water dispenser is available to keep your water bottles full with fresh clean drinking water.
 A charging desk for portable electrical equipment, as well as a TV monitor, sound system, library and reading tables.
 The Beast handles the road conditions perfectly and is a safe, reliable, and well maintained.
 The Beast carries 18 passengers plus your four safari crew, in comfort and unique style.

 In Chobe, we use smaller, 4WD safari vehicles specifically designed to handle local conditions.
 As well, we charter fly into the famous wildlife area -Moremi in the heart of the Okavango Delta, where we utilise specially modified 4WD vehicles on safari and local canoes to explore the waterways of the Okavango Delta.